jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/ruby.md

 	  :scope => ENV['SCOPE']
 	end
 	```
-This configures the OmniAuth middleware, including specifying the app client id and secret to use, as well as the scopes to request for the user.
+This configures the OmniAuth middleware, including specifying the app ID and app secret to use, as well as the scopes to request for the user.
 These are the values you specified earlier in ```config/environment.rb```.

 ### Specify routes for authentication

 Now we need to specify two routes necessary for the authentication flow.
 The first route forwards the authentication request to the OmniAuth middleware, and the second specifies the location in the app to which OmniAuth should redirect once authentication has occurred.

-In ```config/routes.rb```, uncomment the following route directive.
+In `config/routes.rb`, uncomment the following route directive.

 	get '/login', to: 'pages#login'